Are you looking for the best places to visit in Finland for your bucket list? Keep reading if so!

 Helsinki is the capital city of Finland and an international metropolis with an endless list of things to do.

 The first thing that’ll catch your eye as you explore the city is the green dome of the Helsinki Cathedral.
-The whitewashed neoclassical structure towers over the cityscape and visiting is one of the best things to do in Helsinki.
+The whitewashed neoclassical structure towers over the cityscape, and visiting it is one of the best things to do in Helsinki.

-In Katajanokka you’ll find another grand temple, the Uspenski Cathedral.
-Temppeliaukion Church represents an entirely different paradigm, and is built directly into solid rock– hence the name!
+In Katajanokka, you’ll find another grand temple, the Uspenski Cathedral.
+The Temppeliaukion Church represents an entirely different paradigm and is built directly into solid rock—hence the name!

-The Suomenlinna is another main attraction, as a star-shaped fortress expanded across seven islands.
-There are walking trails across the fortress which direct you to the Suomenlinna Museum and the King’s Gate drawbridge.
+The Suomenlinna is another main attraction as a star-shaped fortress expanded across seven islands.
+There are walking trails across the fortress that direct you to the Suomenlinna Museum and the King’s Gate drawbridge.

 Additional Helsinki Travel Guides: